 Plastizote Hip Abduction Orthosis

-Available in firm plastizote or plastizote with reinforced polypropylene for added stability.
-This brace is designed to treat infants with hip dysplasia up to 3 years of age.
+Available in firm plastizote or plastizote with reinforced polypropylene for added stability, this brace is designed to treat infants with hip dysplasia up to three years of age.

 Static Hip Abduction Orthosis